josephmullins/welfare-meta-study/Readme.txt

     savepars_vec
     basic_model_fit

-# ** double check but it looks like there's a whole extra likelihood.jl script we don't use
 # ** also look to be many duplicate functions comparoing lowmem to lowmem_k
 # ** log_likelihood_threaded_full! #<- this uses the update routine that uses all parameters by default.
 Do we use this at all?